 A test plot was constructed at the Missouri River Treatment Plant to evaluate the viability of hydroseeding.
 The test plot area was backfilled with the exact soil currently used on properties that had a removal action completed by the EPA.
-An additional test plot was established in a lot at 1807 Lake Street.
+An additional test plot was established in a privately owned lot at 1807 Lake Street.

 Communications are on-going with possible hydro-seed, sub-contractors and the EPA in developing a long term strategy for hydro-seeding.
-Slight adjustments to the test plot area have been implemented to study different hydro-seed techniques to assure the most effective application(s)concerning future use.
+Slight adjustments to the test plot area have been implemented to study different hydro-seed techniques to assure the most effective application concerning future use.
 A report discussing the hydro-seed techniques is being prepared.

-Close coordination and co-training is being implemented with the Black and Veatch contractor personnel and the EPA's START personnel concerning property sketch drawings.
+Close coordination and co-training is being implemented with Black and Veatch contractor personnel and EPA's START contractor personnel concerning property sketch drawings.
+These drawings are utilized to characterize the contaminated areas in each property and assist to guide the clean-up process.

-It should be noted that as an additional safeguard, the EPA sampled the sod, that is currently being applied to all properties that have had an EPA clean-up performed, for total lead.
-The resulting lead levels were below any levels of concern.
+It should be noted that as an additional safeguard, EPA sampled the sod that is currently being applied to all properties that have had a removal action performed.
+This sampling effort included analysis for total lead, herbicides, pesticides, semi-volatiles and volatile organic compounds.
+The resulting levels were below any levels of concern.